-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; blood in the urine; burning, numbness, or tingling; chest pain; coughing up blood; decreased urination; fainting; fever, chills, or persistent sore throat; red, swollen, blistered, or peeling skin; seizure; severe or persistent headache or dizziness; severe or persistent nosebleed; severe or persistent stomach pain, constipation, nausea, or vomiting; severe or persistent weakness; shortness of breath; swelling of the hands, ankles, or feet; swelling or pain in the jaw; unusual bruising or bleeding; unusual or severe sweating; unusual weight gain or loss; vision loss, blurred vision, or other vision changes; vomit that looks like coffee grounds; wheezing; wounds that do not heal.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; blood in the urine; burning, numbness, or tingling; chest pain; confusion; coughing up blood; decreased urination; fainting; fever, chills, or persistent sore throat; one-sided weakness; red, swollen, blistered, or peeling skin; seizure; severe or persistent headache or dizziness; severe or persistent nosebleed; severe or persistent stomach pain, constipation, nausea, or vomiting; severe or persistent weakness; shortness of breath; skin ulcers; swelling of the hands, ankles, or feet; swelling or pain in the jaw; unusual bruising or bleeding; unusual or severe sweating; unusual weight gain or loss; vision loss, blurred vision, or other vision changes; vomit that looks like coffee grounds; wheezing; wounds that do not heal.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.